iiitb2014/esma/README.md

 Electronic Student Movement Application
 =======================================

-Uses RFID cards issued to all students to maintain a log of students who went in/out of the college campus with the out time and in time.
+Uses RFID cards issued to students of an institute to maintain a log of students who went in/out of the college campus with the out time and in time.

 ![Image1](https://raw.githubusercontent.com/arkokoley/esma/master/Image1.jpg)